-If you have ? a million dollars, you won’t need to read any further, just fly or boat over and deposit your cash into a business or purchase property and you SHOULD be “Good to Go”.
+If you have? a million dollars, you won’t need to read any further, just fly or boat over and deposit your cash into a business or purchase property and you SHOULD be “Good to Go”.
 (I was told this in 1993, but doubt it is as easy today).

 Actually, the Bahamian government has passed some strict banking laws during the month of December 2001.
 This was a major banking act to check on all major deposits to discourage money laundering or drug money entering the country.
-One better have documentation as to where your funds came from.
+One better has documentation as to where your funds came from.
 If you have the proper documentation, you’re “Good to Go”.
-We traveled between Florida and New Providence, Bahamas from November of 2001 through February of 2002 four times to reach our point of debarkation from the United States to permanently live in the Bahamas.
+We traveled between Florida and New Providence, the Bahamas from November of 2001 through February of 2002 four times to reach our point of debarkation from the United States to permanently live in the Bahamas.